Prerequisites and initial setup

 It's useful to run a local container with a DHIS2 instance for ease of development (you can then create and connect apps to your local instance for easy debugging and as playground).

-- Follow the DHIS2 Docker guide to install the prerequisites
+Follow the DHIS2 in Docker guide to install the prerequisites and see how to run DHIS2 in Docker.

 Starting a local DHIS2 container instance

-- From the terminal, start up DHIS2 and seed the database
+From the terminal, start up DHIS2 as shown in the docs above.

 Sign in as